0xAA55/a5tvos/Readme.md

 * Access to `/dev/mem` to enable `mmap()` for direct peripheral memory reads/writes.
 If unavailable, the `devmem` executable must be provided as a fallback.
 * Support for `mount()` and `umount()` functions.
 * Media files must be enumerable and accessible from `/mnt/sdcard`.
+* Media files must be in AVI format, using MJPEG @30 fps video encoding and PCM S16LE audio encoding.
+Video quality must be set to "High" to reduce the computational power required for JPEG decompression and improve smoothness and clarity.

 ## Debugging Environments